Adventech/sabbath-school-lessons/src/en/2023-01/07/teacher-comments.md

 How to Help

-1. Feel the Desire to Participate: Church members may adopt a personal support plan to assist someone in need.
+_1. Feel the Desire to Participate:_ Church members may adopt a personal support plan to assist someone in need.
 They also may work together to volunteer in an educational project run by the church to help the needy with life skills and personal development.

-2. A Dedicated Fund for the Poor: Each member may set aside a dedicated amount or percentage from the family budget to regularly assist people in need, as well as to contribute to the welfare and development projects run by his or her church.
+_2. A Dedicated Fund for the Poor:_ Each member may set aside a dedicated amount or percentage from the family budget to regularly assist people in need, as well as to contribute to the welfare and development projects run by his or her church.

 The money in every believer’s hand should be divided into three equal parts: (a) God first, through tithes and offerings (Mal.
 3:8–10, Matt.
 6:33); (b) the family (1 Tim.
 5:8); and (c) the destitute (Gal.
 2:10, James 1:27).
 However, it is important to remember that “the tithe is set apart for a special use.
 It is not to be regarded as a poor fund.
 It is to be especially devoted to the support of those who are bearing God’s message to the world; and it should not be diverted from this purpose.”—Ellen G. White, Counsels on Stewardship, p.
 103.